Mathematical Foundations for a Compositional Account of the Bayesian Brain: Statistical games for local approximate inference

 In the present context, we are generally interested in expectations of the form $\E_{x\sim\pi}\bigl[g(x)\bigr]$, which correspond to integrals $\int g(x)\, e^{\log p_\pi(x)} \, \d x$.
 It is possible to extend the foregoing reasoning to this case: supposing that $\log p_\pi(x) \, \propto \, n\, h(x)$ for some function $h$ with a maximum at $x_0$, then as $n\to\infty$, we can approximate both $g$ and $h$ by their 2nd-order expansions, thereby approximating $\pi$ by a Gaussian and $g$ by a quadratic form.

-This method of approximating integrals is known as \textit{Laplace's method}, and it has been widely applied in statistics \parencite{Kass1995Bayes,Williams1998Bayesian,Beal2003Variational,Friston2007Variational} \parencite[{Chp.
+This method of approximating integrals is known as \textit{Laplace's method}, and it has been widely applied in statistics\footnote{ In statistics, making Gaussian assumptions about Bayesian posteriors, or equivalently using second-order approximations to log posteriors, is also known as \textit{variational Laplace} \parencite{Friston2007Variational}.} \parencite{Kass1995Bayes,Williams1998Bayesian,Beal2003Variational,Friston2007Variational} \parencite[{Chp.
 27}]{MacKay2003Information}, in some circumstances, even yielding exact posteriors \parencite[\S10.2]{Vaart2007Asymptotic}.
 For further exposition (and more rigour) in the finite-dimensional case, we refer the reader to \textcite[{Ch.
 4}]{Bruijn1981Asymptotic} and \textcite[\S3.7]{Olver1997Asymptotics}; for the general case in Banach spaces, the reader may consult \textcite{Piterbarg1995Laplace}.
 And for an analysis of the specific case of approximating Bayesian posteriors (beyond the exact case), with consideration of the approximation errors, one may refer to \textcite{Kass1990Validity} or the technical report accompanying \textcite{Tierney1986Accurate}.

 This latter situation is of course closely related to the matter at hand.
 Here, rather than approximating the posterior by a Gaussian, we \textit{assume} it to have Gaussian form.

 \begin{rmk} We say that a channel $c:X\klto Y$ is \textit{Gaussian} if $c(x)$ is a Gaussian measure for every $x$ in its domain.
 We denote the mean and variance of $c(x)$ by $\mu_c(x)$ and $\Sigma_c(x)$ respectively, and write its (log) density function as